Peppers, peppers and more peppers! You have been blessed with an abundant harvest, but what to do now with all these peppers?

 Finally, if you feel the food is still safe to consume, you can put a new lid on the jar and reprocess it the same way you did before and hope the jar seals this time.

 If the jar sealed the first time, simply label the jar and place it on a shelf for storage.

 What Can I Do with Pickled Peppers?

-I’ve told you how to pickle peppers, but you may feel uncertain on how to utilize them throughout the year.
+I’ve told you how to pickle peppers, but you may feel uncertain about how to utilize them throughout the year.